uaraven/brkng-change/doc/detections.md

     - [ ] Annotations changed
 - Fields
     - [ ] Annotations changed
+    - [ ] Changing visibility to a more relaxed
 - Methods
     - [ ] Annotations changed
+    - [ ] Changing visibility to a more relaxed

 ### Safe